I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_unlockcb.md

 The user-mode display driver should call <b>pfnUnlockCb</b> to unlock all of the allocations that are referred to in the command stream before calling the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_rendercb.md">pfnRenderCb</a> function.
 The driver could have allocations locked to support--for example, the <b>NoOverwrite</b> bit-field flag.
 If the driver does not unlock all of these allocations, the video memory manager might be required to place these allocations in AGP memory.

 The user-mode display driver should not call <b>pfnUnlockCb</b> to unlock an allocation that an application could be using.
 The driver is notified that the application is no longer reading from or writing to the allocation when the driver receives a call to its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_unlock.md">Unlock</a> or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi_resourceunmap.md">ResourceUnmap</a> function on the corresponding resource.

-The following code example shows how to unlock an allocation.

 ## Requirements
 | &nbsp; | &nbsp; |